luigisaetta/llamaindex_oracle/README.md

 ## Features
 * basic (12/2023) integration between **Oracle DB Vector Store (23c)** and **llama-index**
 * All documents stored in an Oracle DB
-* Oracle DB used for semantic search
+* Oracle AI Vector Search used for Semantic Search
 * Reranking to improve retrieval
 * How to show references (documents used for the response generation)
 * (30/12) Added reranker implemented as OCI Model Deployment